stephenlprice/tableau-webhooks/README.md

 ### Authentication

-To make requests to Tableau's RESTful endpoints you will need to authenticate by way of a username & password or via PAT (personal access token) to obtain an `API key` that allows users to make requests to other endpoints.
+To send requests to Tableau's RESTful endpoints you will need to authenticate by way of a via `PAT` (*personal access token*), username & password or `JWT` (*Connected App*).
+Successful authentication will return an `API key` that is added to the `X-Tableau-Auth` header, allowing users to send requests to protected endpoints.

-The collection has a `prerequest script` that will automatically run an authentication request every time you make any other request and therefore saves you from having to do this manually.
-This functionality requires that you provide username, password and PAT values in the provided environment file.
+Refer to the documentation for [REST API authentication](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref_authentication.htm#sign_in) for more information.
+By default, the automation server will use a `PAT`.  **NOTE**: currently `JWT` authentication does not support all RESTful methods listed in the documentation.

 </br>